Rafi-Ahmed-Oronno/Rafi-Ahmed-Oronno/README.md

-- 👋 Hi, I’m @Rafi-Ahmed-Oronno
+- 👋 Hi, I’m @Rafi-Ahmed-Oronno love to think and solve problems
-- 👀 I’m interested in Coding
+- 👀 I’m interested to work with cutting-edge technologies
-- 🌱 I’m currently Working on Asp.Net 4.7.2
+- 🌱 I’m currently Working on Full-Stack Developemt  (.Net, .Net Core, Angular 12+, Rxjs, Jwt, EF, EFCore, MSSQL, Store Procedure, Function and other related technology)

 <!---
 Rafi-Ahmed-Oronno/Rafi-Ahmed-Oronno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.